EuropeanOpenScienceCloud/Governance/docs/Introduction.md

 <img src="Introduction/media/image1.png" style="width:6.29921in;height:2.90157in" />

-Figure 2 - EOSCPilot WP2 Governance Outline
+Figure 2 - EOSCpilot WP2 Governance Outline

 <img src="Introduction/media/image2.png" style="width:2.77153in;height:2.53403in" />As
 part of that objective, this document outlines a framework for a